riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 ---
 #### Meeting Info
-**Meeting Type:** Zoning Committee Meeting **Purpose:** To discuss and make recommendations on zoning-related matters, including conditional use permits (CUP) and site plan reviews.
-**Date/Time:** Thursday, January 16th, 2025
+**Meeting Type:** Zoning Committee Meeting **Purpose:** Review and discuss zoning applications, including conditional use permits (CUPs) **Date/Time:** Thursday, January 30th
-**Location:** City Hall, Basement Room
+**Location:** City Hall

 #### Summary

-The meeting began with a public hearing for a CUP at 435 University Ave.
-Estefan Hankerson, the planner assigned to the case, presented on behalf of Union Gospel Mission Twin Cities (UGMTC).
-The application seeks to expand an emergency housing facility from 138 beds to 210 beds.

-Commissioner Burrell asked if there were any additional modifications to the facility beyond the change in number of beds.
-Hankerson replied that they are only considering the expansion of the facility residents at this time.

-Chair Tagiaff clarified that, if denied, UGMTC would still be able to operate the existing facility as a legal non-conforming use.

-Pam Stewart-Axberg, CEO of UGMTC, spoke on behalf of the applicant.
-She explained that the renovation is primarily focused on upgrading the facility and providing more space for residents, including lockers, beds, and dining capacity.

-The public hearing was closed, and a motion to approve the staff recommendation with modification to increase the maximum number of facility residents to 210 was made by Commissioner Saeed.
-The motion passed unanimously (5-0) with Commissioner Hood abstaining.

-This recommendation will be sent to the Planning Commission for their consideration and action.

-Note: There were no public comments or opposition to the application during the public hearing.
+The meeting began with the approval of the minutes from the previous meeting.
+The committee then reviewed two site plan reviews for new construction projects on Highland Bridge.

+The first item up for discussion was a CUP application (25-004-887) for a farmers market at 1545 Hamlin Avenue in the Como neighborhood.
+The applicant, Lindsay Stoner from St. Paul Farmer's Market, explained that they will be bringing 20 vendors selling local food and will operate on Thursdays from mid-May to October.
+Commissioner Saeed asked about the operation schedule, and Stoner replied that it would be one day a week.

+The committee held a public hearing, during which no opposition was raised, but some questions were asked by residents regarding parking and electromagnetic interference.
+The applicant addressed these concerns, stating that they will not have many employees working on-site, and their service is passive with no electromagnetic fields.

+Commissioner Hood suggested creating a list of potential zoning code changes to be reviewed by the council in the future.
+Commissioner Starling expressed some concerns about the lot size for the farmers market but ultimately voted in favor of the CUP.

+The next item discussed was a CUP application (25004-867) for a utility building at 1540 Randolph Avenue.
+The applicant, US Internet, explained that they will be installing a fiber internet switching station and removing some windows on the north side of the building.
+Commissioner Ochoa expressed concerns about the density of the use and how it may impact the neighborhood's character.

+The committee held another public hearing, during which one resident expressed concerns about parking and electromagnetic interference.
+The applicant addressed these concerns, stating that they will not have many employees working on-site and their service is passive with no electromagnetic fields.

+Commissioner Grell proposed a motion to approve the staff recommendation for the utility building CUP.
+Commissioner Schauer expressed some reservations but ultimately voted in favor of the motion.
+A friendly amendment was proposed by Commissioner Ochoa to remove one of the curb cuts, but it was not accepted by the proposers, and the original motion passed.

+The meeting concluded with a vote on the motion, which carried 5-0-0.